semgrep/semgrep/README.md

 The Semgrep ecosystem includes:

-- Semgrep - the open-source command line tool at the heart of everything
+- Semgrep - this project, the open-source command line tool at the heart of everything
 - [Semgrep CI](https://semgrep.dev/docs/semgrep-ci/) - a specialized Docker image for running Semgrep in CI environments
-- [Semgrep Playground](https://semgrep.dev/editor) - an online interactive editor for writing and sharing rules.
+- [Semgrep Playground](https://semgrep.dev/editor) - an online interactive editor for writing and sharing rules
-- [Semgrep Registry](https://semgrep.dev/explore) - 1,000+ community-driven rules covering security, correctness, and performance bugs.
-No need to DIY unless you want to.
+- [Semgrep Registry](https://semgrep.dev/explore) - 1,000+ community-driven rules covering security, correctness, and performance bugs
-- [Semgrep App](https://semgrep.dev/manage) - deploy, manage, and monitor Semgrep at scale with free and paid tiers
+- [Semgrep App](https://semgrep.dev/manage) - deploy, manage, and monitor Semgrep at scale with free and paid tiers.

 ### Language support